What is Income Tax Return Filing?

 The ITR filing is mandatory for Partnerships Firm, Sole Proprietorship Firm, Companies, and LLPs irrespective of their turnover, income, profit or loss.

-There are numerous benefits of Income Tax Return Filing.
+There are various benefits of filing Income Tax Return.
 Some of them are as follows:

-ITR Filing documents are proof of financials.
-Proper financial documentation is a must for availing loan or visa.
+Documents related to ITR Filing are proof of financials.
+Proper financial documentation is a must for availing loan or a visa.

-In case of late or wrong submission of ITR, notice is served by the Income Tax department.
+In case of delayed or incorrect submission of ITR, notice is served by the Income Tax department.